 Replacing front brake pads on a 500,000-mile Toyota Camry, which may cost about $200, might be considered money well spent.
 In contrast, unless the car is in near-mint condition, most mechanics would be reluctant to suggest a $2,500 transmission rebuild.
-Similarly, if your mechanic has a laundry list of items in need of repair, you should make peace with the fact that today’s repair won’t be the last.
+Or if you live in the rust belt corrosion may lead to damage that simply can’t be repaired without drastic measures like welding.
+If your mechanic has a laundry list of items in need of repair, you should make peace with the fact that today’s repair won’t be the last.

 To a mechanic, there is nothing better than an educated customer, and having an informed conversation that includes these mechanic questions will go a long way toward building a good relationship.
 Remember, there is no such thing as a stupid question.